artbits/quickio/README.md

 ## How do I use QuickIO?
-1. You must initialize before using quickio.
+1. You must initialize before using QuickIO.
 ```java
 QuickIO.init();
 ```